awsdocs/amazon-connect-admin-guide/doc_source/supported-ssml-tags.md

-# SSML Tags Supported by Amazon Connect<a name="supported-ssml-tags"></a>
+# SSML tags supported by Amazon Connect<a name="supported-ssml-tags"></a>

 Amazon Connect supports the following SSML tags\.
-To learn how to use these tags together to achieve a natural sounding voice, see [SSML in Amazon Connect Contact Flows](https://aws.amazon.com/blogs/contact-center/ssml-in-amazon-connect-contact-flows/)\.
+To learn more about the SSML tags, see [Supported SSML Tags](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html) in the Amazon Polly Developer Guide\.

+**Tip**
+If you use an unsupported tag in your input text, it's automatically ignored when it's processed\.

 | Tag | Use to\.\.\. |